-Now, REM sleep, on the other hand, is the stage in which we dream.
-Memory consolidation and other important cognitive processes also occur during REM sleep, so the brain activity becomes pretty similar to that of the wakefulness state.
+On the other hand, REM sleep is the stage in which we dream.
+Memory consolidation and other important cognitive processes also occur during REM sleep, so the brain activity becomes pretty similar to that of the wakefulness state (1).
 Besides, the person’s breathing rate may start to change from slow to fast and shallow, which is the sign that they’re dreaming.

 During this stage, a person will wake up more easily if touched, but they also won’t feel groggy after that.

 How to Touch Someone in Their Sleep: Different Situations Explained

 I’m sure most of us have experienced the need to touch someone in their sleep without waking them up.
 But the scenarios could be different.
 For example, you might’ve needed to check your baby’s temperature when they were sick.
 Or, your spouse might’ve hugged you so tightly that you had to move them away to breathe.

 So, let me share some recommendations on how to touch a person without waking them up in all common situations.